daemon-team/virus-checker-verification/README.md

 will not do any harm to your system - unless someone hacked this repo and modified the creation script, so use on your own risk!

+Below, you find the results of some of my tests.
+Basically, I expect that the virus checkers see the existance of the eicar file in all of the files so I expect them to detect a virus.
+Unfortunately, the results are mixed.

 Testing virustotal.com
 ----------------------